learnlearnin/learnlearnin.github.io/content/mapping.md

 * [Mapping techniques](https://wiki.openstreetmap.org/wiki/Mapping_techniques)
 * [Editors](https://wiki.openstreetmap.org/wiki/Editors)

 Keep in mind that not all tools allow downloading your edits for offline use.
-Many tools upload datato OpenStreetMap and then later you will have to download them back from OSM.
+Many tools upload data to OpenStreetMap and then later you will have to download them back from OSM.

+##### Community mapping

+Recently came across a set of tools around [Earth Defenders Toolkit](https://www.earthdefenderstoolkit.com/toolkit/) like [Mapeo](https://awana.digital/mapeo), [Comapeo](https://comapeo.app/), and [Terrastories](https://terrastories.app/)

 ## Read